 Register for Operation Snowball

-Please print and fill out and return the registration packet by March 2nd.
+Please print and fill out and return the registration packet ASAP, spots are filling quickly!
 You may either:

 - Scan it and send it to Kellygrover@jcfs.org OR